 At end-of-day, all payments are aggregated and netted out at the ESCB level:

 - NCB1 has a TARGET claim of €20 vis-à-vis the ECB, as a result of the final net inflow of funds into the current account of CIΑ.

 - NCB2 has a TARGET liability of €20 vis-à-vis the ECB, as a result of the final net outflow of funds from the current accounts of CIΒ and CIC.

-The charts below show the evolution of the balance (in € billions) of the TARGET2-GR account of the Bank of Greece since January 2001, its maximum annual figures, as well as its more recent changes both on an annual and a monthly basis.
+The charts below show the evolution of the balance (in € billions) of the Bank of Greece TARGET2-GR account, its maximum annual figures, as well as its recent changes both on an annual and a monthly basis.

-Any economic interpretation of the developments of the TARGET2 balance warrants particular caution, given that TARGET2 allows for a number of options for large multi-country banking groups, in terms of connection mode and/or centralised liquidity management through a single current account.
-Moreover, the access of non-EEA credit institutions to the monetary policy instruments of the Eurosystem via subsidiaries in countries with TARGET2-participating NCBs significantly blurs the notion of cross-border flows of “national” funds.
+Any economic interpretation of TARGET2 balance developments warrants particular caution, given that TARGET2 allows for a number of options for large multi-country banking groups, in terms of connection mode and/or centralised liquidity management through a single current account.
+Moreover, the access of non-EEA credit institutions to the Eurosystem monetary policy instruments via subsidiaries in countries with TARGET2-participating NCBs significantly blurs the notion of cross-border flows of “national” funds.